sageellefson0/binary-escape/clippy/CLIPPY-README.md

 ### HTML

-To add clippy to your webpage, add the following lines to your level's html:
+To add clippy to your webpage, add the following lines to your level's HTML:

 ```
 <!-- In body tag -->